 In many cases these systems are not connected to a domain under stringent controls and are therefore relatively easy to penetrate.
 The problem is compounded by payment systems which rely on swiping the credit or debit card, allowing the data to be copied.
 As the US gradually starts to migrate to chip and PIN technology the frequency of these breaches should ease, though there are quick and easy steps organizations can take now to prevent them happening in the first place.

 A more defense-in-depth approach to security is great starting point when tackling these kinds of threats.
 For instance, while perimeter technologies like firewalls can prevent against certain types of external attack, it cannot block malware that has already found its way onto endpoints within an organization.
-With a multi-layered security strategy that incorporates solutions like patching, application whitelisting and privilege management, organizations can more effectively protect against the spread of malware, defending their valuable assets and ultimately their reputation.
+With a multi-layered security strategy that incorporates solutions like patching, application allow listing and privilege management, organizations can more effectively protect against the spread of malware, defending their valuable assets and ultimately their reputation.